0xM1cx/Obsidian-Notes/Programming/DSA/DSA.md

 Day 101 - ∞ You are now better than most of the CS undergrads.
 Keep revising the above topics and start competitive programming!
 Good luck!

+## Time and Space Complexity
+There are many ways to solve a problem, it is highly required to use a method to compare the solution in order to judge which is  more optimal.
+The method must be:

+- Independent of the machine and its configuration, one which the algorithm is running on.
+- Shows a direct correlation with the number of inputs
+- Can distinguish two algorithms clearly without ambiguity.

+  There are two methods used, **time complexity** and **space complexity**

 ## What is an Algorithm?
 In computer programming, an **algorithm** is a set of well-defined instructions to solve a particular problem.
 It takes a set of input and produces a desired output.
 For example,